-Van and lorry drivers are the worst for speeding on Scotland’s roads, an unpublished Transport Scotland study shows.
+Van and lorry drivers worst for speeding on Scotland's roads

 The finding came from 11 million vehicles whose speeds were tracked on single and dual carriageways.